 Spicy, delicious, low-fat Vegetarian Chili contains cholesterol-lowering fiber.
 The heart-healthy kidney beans in this recipe aid in lowering homocysteine levels which may help prevent heart attacks and disease.
 Click Here for Recipe

 Heart-healthy green beans and pine nuts are a simple, yet elegant side-dish that goes with almost any healthy diet and meal.
-The high content of antioxidants in green beans helps the cardiovascular system by reducing inflammation.
-Also, the pine nuts help blood flow through the arteries, helping to reduce blood clots.
+The high content of antioxidants in green beans may help the cardiovascular system by reducing inflammation.
+Also, the pine nuts may help blood flow through the arteries, which may help to reduce blood clots.
 Click Here for Recipe

 Radish and white bean salad shines with heart healthy ingredients.
 First, the white kidney beans provide a great source of cholesterol-lowering fiber.
 Next, radishes support the heart by adding significant nutritional value and protect the heart with antioxidants that also lower cholesterol, regulate blood pressure and blood sugar levels.
 Click Here for Recipe

-Quick to fix, bean salad recipe - containing black beans, peppers, corn, zesty jalapeños and spicy cayenne pepper is sure to please with any occasion, plus being very heart-healthy.
+Quick to fix, bean salad recipe - containing black and white beans (cannellini), peppers, corn, zesty jalapeños and spicy cayenne pepper is sure to please with any occasion, plus being very heart-healthy.

 Click Here for Recipe